bethskw/fakelegends/README.md

 tweepy if you prefer to tweet - code is there but commented out

-# Setup #
+# Setup - training the neural net #

-1. Get your things (in this case, I used a list of legendary creatures and their descriptions)
+1. You'll need a list of input items.
+Included here is a list of legendary creatures and their descriptions (from Wikipedia)

-2. Train a neural net to make more of them

-3. Create a list of the items' names (the legendary creatures' names, minus their descriptions) - the bot will check this list to make sure it's not reinventing something real

-4. Adjust the code as needed (input of a different format may require slightly different parsing/checking)

-5. Create an account and app for your bot.
-Copy the access token into the secrets file.
+2. Use *train.py* to create a neural network trained on this input.
+Training a neural net can take a while - this is a small one, only took me about an hour.
+You can run it for a longer or shorter time if you like, and stop when it gives you appropriately wacky output.

+This creates a file called *textgenrnn_weights.hdf5*.
+This is the brains of your neural net.

+3. Use *peek.py 0.5* to see what kind of output the neural net is able to produce.
+This step is optional, just for your own curiousity.

+Any questions?
+Check the docs for textgenrnn! :)

+# Setup part 2 - creating the bot #

+1. Create a mastodon account for your bot (recommended: http://botsin.space )

+2. In the settings of that account:

+	a.
+Go to Development

+	b.
+Create an app

+	c.
+Click on the app you just created

+	d.
+Highlight and copy the access token.

+3. Add the access token to the toot_secrets.py file included here.

-6. Run the make_creature script from the command line and/or set up a cron job.
+4. Run the *make_creature.py* script from the command line to make sure it does the right thing.
+(This provides some command line feedback and also makes it toot its first toot!)

+5. Set up a cron job to run make_creature.py on your desired interval.
+Optionally you can supply a temperature argument: 0.1 gives boring output, 1.0 gives output so creative it may not make sense.

+Any issues with the tooting, check the docs for pawopy.

+(If you prefer to publish to twitter instead of mastodon, uncomment the code for tweepy and make sure to set up the access tokens for your twitter account)